 When the weather is good, it’s time for garden games with the children.
 Getting out in the garden is one of summer’s pleasures.
-I am sure that most of you, like me, have a garden littered with an array of brightly coloured plastic toys, balls, bats, bikes, scooters, slides etc.
+That’s what I wrote 10 years ago now

 1. Water painting – an absolute favourite as it’s cheap and quick to get ready and has no lasting effects!
 Simply get an empty container of water and an old paint brush and set them off painting patterns, writing names or even a whole picture.
 Or how about water painting the car with soapy bubbly water…?

 2. Open Air Art gallery – works in a very similar way but using chalks.
 Allocate the children some paving slabs each do draw their works of art on then they can give you a guided tour.
 Washes away easily with water or the next rainy day.

 3. Be pirates – hide ‘treasure’ in a sand pit or patch of soil that is free for digging.
 The treasure can be anything from pegs to silver foil or sweets to real 1p coins.
 Award prizes for the pirate with most treasure.

 4. Go on a bug hunt – This activity is great for walking slowly and quietly round the garden.
 See how many creepy crawlies you can find hiding under leaves and stones.
 A variation on this is to go into the garden straight after some rain and see how many worms you can find!
 You can do this with a camera, photographing the bugs if you are a bit squeamish about them catching and keeping them.
 See how many different bugs you can find, then go indoors and find out about them.

 5. Fill it up – this is a game I remember playing at Brownies many years ago!
 Give each child a small container (a washed-out yoghurt pot or similar) and see who can collect the most different things that fit in it within 5/10/20 minutes.
 A good game for older children to play in teams with younger children.